-The aircraft jet fuel tax is imposed upon every aircraft jet fuel dealer for each gallon of such fuel sold or used.
+The aircraft jet fuel tax is imposed upon every aircraft jet fuel dealer for each gallon of such fuel sold to an aircraft jet fuel user or used by the dealer as an aircraft jet fuel user.
 Dealers are licensed and required to pay the tax monthly to the California BOE.

 The gasoline tax and diesel fuel tax are paid by suppliers at the time of removal of the fuel at the refinery rack or terminal rack.
-The tax is included in the selling price to the ultimate purchaser unless, under specified circumstances, the ultimate purchaser provides an exemption certificate for the number of gallons estimated to be used off-highway or for exempt bus operations.
+The tax is included in the selling price to the ultimate purchaser unless, under specified circumstances, the ultimate purchaser provides an exemption certificate for the number of gallons estimated to be used off-highway or for exempt bus or farming operations.
 Suppliers are licensed and pay the tax monthly to BOE.